chart

 Current example apps for chart can be accessed via these commands:

-`chart-file-count' - count files w/ matching extensions
+`chart-file-count' - count files with matching extensions

 `chart-space-usage' - display space used by files/directories